 Governor Higgins wants the New York legislature to pass a bil providing for a recording tax on mortgages.
-Czar will extend freedom of religious worship and to the peasants grant remission of taxes in commemoration driven from New York are said to have formed a syndicate to establish a \$3,-000,000 Monte Carlo in Cuba.
-Immigration records were expected to be broken this week, there being, the rear platform.
-His shoulder and
+Czar will extend freedom of religious worship and to the peasants grant remission of taxes in commemoration which four trainmen are killed.
+Chicago employers pit the lockout against the strike in their war with college, connected with the Benedicjoin strikers.